johnnyZeppelin/vlm-semvink/README.md

     <br>
 <p>

-This is the codebase for the experiments and tests in the paper [Do "New Snow Tablets" Contain Snow?
+This is a codebase for the tests and experiments in the paper [Do "New Snow Tablets" Contain Snow?
 Large Language Models Over-Rely on Names to Identify Ingredients of Chinese Drugs](https://arxiv.org/abs/2504.03786).

 ## 📖 Contents
 - [Usage](#-usage)